MaheshVerma12/todosqflite/README.md

-ToDo app in Flutter with SQFLite database has functionalities of Create, Read, Update and Delete (CRUD) on the database table rows.
+ToDo app in Flutter with SQFLite database for data persistence.
+Has functionalities of Create, Read, Update and Delete (CRUD) on the database table rows.